Pay Raise Calculator

 Average raise percentages across sectors

-Industry matters significantly when it comes to salary increases.
-According to recent data, U.S. employers are forecasting average pay increases of 3.5% for 2025, with 85% of employees receiving some form of annual raise.
-However, these numbers vary considerably by field.
-Science, engineering, and government roles tend to see increases above 4%, while retail, customer service, and education positions average closer to 3.1%.
-Technology sector workers consistently command higher raises due to strong demand for specialized skills.
-If you're in a high-growth field, you might reasonably expect increases on the higher end of the spectrum.
-Understanding where your industry falls helps you gauge whether your employer's offer is competitive or if it might be time to explore other options, including career development opportunities that could boost your earning potential.
+Your industry makes a big difference when it comes to salary increases.
+Based on recent data, U.S. employers are projecting average pay increases around 3.5% for 2025, and about 85% of employees will get some kind of annual raise.
+But these numbers change quite a bit depending on your field.
+Science, engineering, and government roles typically see increases above 4%, while retail, customer service, and education positions average closer to 3.1%.
+Tech sector workers keep getting higher raises because there's strong demand for specialized skills.
+If you're working in a high-growth field, you can probably expect increases on the higher end.
+Understanding where your industry sits helps you figure out if your employer's offer is competitive or if you should be looking at other options, including career development opportunities that might increase your earning potential.

 The gap between expectations and reality

-One of the biggest challenges workers face today is the disconnect between salary expectations and what employers are offering.
-Recent surveys show that job seekers' average minimum salary expectations have jumped from $73,391 in 2023 to $81,822 in 2024.
-Meanwhile, actual raises remain in the 3-4% range for most workers.
-This gap creates disappointment and can lead to unnecessary job searching when expectations aren't properly calibrated.
-The key is approaching salary conversations with market research and realistic benchmarks.
-When you negotiate starting salaries, success rates are actually quite high—66% of workers who negotiate get what they ask for, with an average increase of nearly 19%.
-But that success depends on asking for amounts that align with market rates and your demonstrated value.
-Using a salary increase calculator helps you test different scenarios and find numbers that are both meaningful for your finances and defensible in negotiations.
+One of the toughest things workers deal with right now is the mismatch between salary expectations and what employers actually offer.
+Recent surveys show job seekers' average minimum salary expectations jumped from $73,391 in 2023 to $81,822 in 2024.
+Meanwhile, actual raises stay in that 3-4% range for most people.
+This gap creates frustration and can push people to job hunt when their expectations just aren't calibrated right.
+The trick is going into salary conversations with solid market research and realistic benchmarks.
+When you negotiate starting salaries, your success rate is actually pretty good—66% of workers who negotiate get what they're asking for, with an average increase of almost 19%.
+But that success hinges on asking for amounts that line up with market rates and the value you bring.
+Using a salary increase calculator lets you test out different scenarios and land on numbers that make sense for your finances and hold up during negotiations.

 Career changes that accelerate earning growth